ustbhuangyi/better-scroll/packages/vuepress-docs/docs/en-US/plugins/infinity.md

 # infinity

 The infinity plugin provides BetterScroll with unlimited scrolling capabilities.
 If you have a large amount of list data to render, you can use the infinity plugin, in which BetterScroll will only render a certain number of DOM elements, so that the page will continue to scroll smoothly when a large amount of data.

-Note: Unless you have a lot of data rendering needs, use normal scrolling.
+> Note: Unless you have a lot of data rendering needs, use coreScroll.

 ## Install